samarasadeek/Udacity_DSProject1/README.md

 # Notes:
 - Respondents that did not give a gender or selected ‘Prefer not to say’, were dropped from the data set.
 - Some respondents reported weekly working hours larger than the number of hours in a week (168 hours).
 Respondents reporting weekly working hours greater than 90 hours (equivalent to around 7 days a week, 13 hours per day) were removed when visualising weekly working hours as these were thought to be errors.
--	Respondents reporting compensation greater than $bn were deleted when visualising compensation data as these were thought to be errors.
+-	Respondents reporting compensation greater than $1bn were deleted when visualising compensation data as these were thought to be errors.

 # Results summary:
 1. There is a higher proportion of female data scientist than full-stack developers (the most popular developer field).